How to make the best macaroni pasta salad with an easy creamy dressing and crisp, colorful vegetables. We love this easy salad!

-- For a little extra brininess, we love adding chopped dill pickle.
+- For a little extra brininess, we love adding chopped dill pickle (try our homemade dill pickles).
 You could leave this out or swap with a sweeter option like bread and butter pickles or for something different, go for spicy!

 This pasta salad has lots of possible variations.
 Here are a three of our favorites:

 - For a healthier creamy pasta salad, try swapping the mayonnaise for low-fat mayo and some or all of the sour cream called for in the recipe with yogurt.
 The dressing will be a bit tangy, due to the yogurt, but will still taste great.

 - Turn this into an Italian pasta salad by adding a handful of chopped ham or salami and some cubed cheese.
 A dash of dried oregano would be excellent, as well.

 - For more of a vegetable-packed salad, consider stirring in peas, tomatoes, corn, cauliflower or broccoli.

 The key to the best creamy pasta salad is to rinse the cooked pasta under cold water before tossing with the dressing.
 Skipping this step means the dressing will turn sticky.
 We also “de-flame” the onion, which tames raw onion flavor so that the onion does not take over the salad.
 A quick bath in cold water does the trick.

 8 ounces dry elbow macaroni or small pasta shape

 1/4 medium red onion, finely chopped, about 1/4 cup

 1 medium bell pepper, seeds removed and chopped